Friedrich Nietzsche Philosophy – There Is Only One Answer: Be Human, All Too Human

-One of the most momentous philosophers of all time.
+One of the most significant philosophers of all time.

 His name has been connected to a myriad of ideas and his reputation has crossed the limits of Europe to “infect” the rest of the world.

-This monumental pamphlet encompasses most of the conundrums faced within the human psyche and attempts to articulate and analyze them in a philosophical way.
+This monumental pamphlet encompasses most of the conundrums faced within the human psyche and attempts to describe and analyze them in a philosophical way.

-It is packed with powerful maxims that illustrate Nietzsche’s ability to scrutinize human nature successfully and offer concrete, and oftentimes poetic, advice on how to deal with it.
+It is packed with powerful maxims that illustrate Nietzsche’s unparalleled ability to scrutinize human nature and offer concrete and, oftentimes, poetic advice on how to deal with it.

 But before I jump into the ideas expressed in the book, I want to discuss a bit of history and lay out some interesting anecdotes from Nietzsche’s life.
-For I hold the conviction that in order to understand a philosopher you first need to understand his life and the epoch within he operated.
+For I hold the conviction that, in order to understand a philosopher, you first need to understand his life and the epoch within he existed.

 Doing so allows you to better absorb the messages he wants to share and also increase the chances of decoding the hidden symbolisms he wants to communicate.

 Friedrich Nietzsche was born on October 15th, 1844 in the small town of Röcken, near Leipzig, in the Prussian Province of Saxony.